 Before certain operations — force-push, git reset --hard, deleting

-non-merged branches — the supervisor raises a gate that blocks the
+non-merged branches — the runtime raises a gate that blocks the

 session until the operator confirms.
 Gates are defined per-variant